TatshSiow/SmoothScrollAutoRefresh/README.md

 ## Legal Disclaimer

-By using this script, you acknowledge and agree to the automated restart task.\
-I shall not be held liable for any damages, losses, or legal action arising from the implementation of this automated restart task. \
+I shall not be held liable for any damages, losses, or legal action arising from the implementation of this automated restart script. \
 Users are advised to review and comply with the terms of service of this application.\
 In the event of any disagreement or potential legal action, users and I agree to resolve disputes through arbitration or other alternative dispute resolution mechanisms.\
 Thank you for your understanding.